s3nd3r5/tasklog/README.md

 ### Taskui

-Flask UI for managing tasks
+Flask UI for managing tasks.
+See requirements.txt for full list of dependencies.

 #### What can you manage?